 - Sometimes your child might want to dress up and play imaginary games alone or with their toys.
 You might hear your child talking to themselves in different voices as they play.
 It’s OK if your child doesn’t want you to join in – you can just ask them another time.

-Adapting dress-ups for children of different ages
+Adapting dress-ups for children of different ages and with diverse abilities

 Younger children might just enjoy putting on and taking off different things.
 For example, they might want to try on different hats or clothes without getting into a character or an imaginary game.
 You can still join in – for example, ‘You look like a rodeo rider in that hat.
 Can I try it on next?’

 You can involve older children in making their own costumes.
 Try a pirate patch made out of a piece of black cardboard and some elastic, or a pair of wings made from an old pair of stockings stretched over some bent coat hangers.

 All children learn and develop through play.
 Our articles on play and autistic children and play and children with disability are great starting points for adapting this activity guide for children with diverse abilities.
 You might also like to explore our activity guides for children with diverse abilities.